saflamini/superfluid-gelato-automation/README.md

 # Gelato Vesting Automation Example

-You can read the blog at: https://medium.com/@javier_donoso/gelato-v2-superfluid-eb13166ac414 and see the walkthrough video: https://www.youtube.com/watch?v=OphQ2BdXJDQ&t=1s

 ## About
 A super simple project which utilizes Superfluid Vesting Scheduler and Gelato to automate vesting start and end tasks.

+## Live Examples on Mumbai
+A live example of a vesting automation contract has been deployed here: https://mumbai.polygonscan.com/address/0x633B1C635a20006455532bB095C369750E4282d1
+- It is set for DAIx token vesting
-Example has been verified on Mumbai here: https://mumbai.polygonscan.com/address/0x194C9F3F955F48FF38e4e4F7bFc9A2869374Fd0a
+You can find the deployed Vesting Scheduler Contract on Mumbai here: https://mumbai.polygonscan.com/address/0x2a00b420848d723a74c231b559c117ee003b1829

 ## Built With